em-baggie/OpenFresh/README.md

 6. **Follow the CL prompts**:
    The program will guide you through the process of logging in and adding ingredients to your basket.

-## Work in progress:
-- Incorporation of appropriate quantities of ingredients
-- Testing

 ## Tech Stack used:
 - TypeScript
 - Javascript (Node.js)